-Robert P. Wiemann, Director Administrative Appeals Office

-DISCUSSION: The employment-based application for adjustment of status was denied by the Director, Texas Service Center.
-The director certified the decision to the Administrative Appeals Office (AAO) for review.
-The decision of the director will be withdrawn and the case will be remanded to the director.
+Robert P. Wiemann, Director Administrative Appeals Office DISCUSSION: The application for adjustment of status was denied by the Director, Newark District Office.
+The Director certified the decision to the Administrative Appeals Office (AAO) for review.
+The decision will be withdrawn and the case will be remanded to the Director.

-The applicant, Section 203(b)(3) of the Immigration and Nationality Act, (the Act), 8 U.S.C. § 1153(b)(3), as a skilled worker.
+The applicant seeks to adjust status as the beneficiary of an approved family-based immigrant petition.
 The applicant seeks to adjust status under the provisions of section 245(a) of the Act, 8 U.S.C. § 1255(a), and use the provisions of section 245(i) of the Act, 8 U.S.C. § 1255(i).
-The applicant asserts that section 245(c) of the Act, 8 U.S.C. § 1255(c) does not disqualify him from adjustment of status because he meets the requirements of section 245(i) of the Act.
-The director determined that the applicant does not meet the requirements of section 245(i) of the Act and, accordingly, denied the application for adjustment of status.
-The director then issued a notice that she has certified for review to the AAO.
+The applicant asserts that section 245(c) of the Act, 8 U.S.C. § 1255(c), does not disqualify him from adjustment of status because he meets the requirements of section 245(i) of the Act.
+The Director determined that the applicant does not meet the requirements of section 245(i) of the Act and, accordingly, denied the application for adjustment of status.
+The Director then certified her decision for review to the AAO.